Esteves4/Smartbee/Scale/README.md

    3. Mounting the Load Cells
    4. Connecting the Load Cells on HX711

-      To connect the load cells on HX711, look at the table below, connect the wires off the load cells in their respective PINs of the HX711.
+      To connect the load cells on HX711, look at the table below, connect the wires of the load cells in their respective PINs of the HX711.
 After the table there is a diagram of the connections.
-      >**Again, since we already connected the HX711 and the gsm module on the previous step, we're going to focus only on the Load Cell conections.**
+      >**Again, since we've already connected the HX711 and the gsm module on the previous step, we're going to focus only on the Load Cell conections.**

       | Load Cell Wire Color  | HX711 PIN |